top of page

 LAS GOLONDRINAS PAGÉS DEL CORRO Calle Pagés del Corro 76, 41010 Sevilla

-This is a family-run bar since the 60s, funny, noisy, fast, sound, and cheap.
+This is a family-run bar since the 60s, funny, noisy, fast, loud, and cheap.
 Try the champiñones (very garlicky mushrooms).

 Punta de solomillo